NVIDIA/cuEquivariance/docs/tutorials/irreps.rst

    cue.Irreps("SO3", "32x0 + 16x1") != cue.Irreps("SO3", "16x1 + 32x0")

+because the order of the representations is different.
+In the first case we have 32 copies of the trivial representation followed by 16 copies of vector representation, while in the second case we have 16 copies of the vector representation followed by 32 copies of the trivial representation.

 cuEquivariance provides irreps for the following groups: :math:`SO(3)`, :math:`O(3)` and :math:`SU(2)`.

 .. jupyter-execute::